All Episodes

 There's an app that looks up all your subscriptions.

-I don't have all of these.
+See, I have all of these.

-Uh I'm like I am.
+I'm like, I am.

 I don't have any TV.

-I have a million stuff.
+I have a million subscriptions.

-I don't have Microsoft gaming.
+I don't have Microsoft Gaming.

-I don't have any other video game work.
+I don't have any video game.

 I got YouTube TV.

-I don't have like I'm not in like Dollar Shave Club or whatever that stuff is where they like send you a razor every month.
+I don't have like, I'm not in like Dollar Shave Club or whatever that stuff is where they like send you a razor every month.

-Um, I've got like Amazon Kindle.
+Oh, I've got like Amazon Kindle.

-I'm not on I don't have Kindle, I don't have Audible.
+I'm not on, I don't have Kindle.

 Brooks is on Xbox.